jithendray/cv/_posts/2023-01-16-redshift-conditional-looping.md

 ---
 layout: post
-title: "title: "Using Loops and Conditional Expressions in Redshift"
+title: "Using Loops and Conditional Expressions in Redshift"
 tags:
     - aws
     - sql